-(The way to invoke a resource manager operation is defined by the interfaces provided by the resource manager; refer to the resource manager documentation.)
+(The way to invoke a resource manager operation is defined by the interfaces provided by the resource manager; see the resource manager documentation.)

-A synchronized branch is removed from the transaction by calling \$END_BRANCH, specifying the appropriate BID and TID.
+A synchronized branch is removed from the transaction by calling \$END BRANCH, specifying the appropriate BID and TID.
 An unsynchronized branch is removed from the transaction by DECdtm during commit or abort processing.